Skye vs DeadlockMatchups

 The Initiator (Skye) vs Sentinel (Deadlock) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Skye's Initiator abilities serve different purposes than Deadlock's Sentinel kit, meaning direct fights often feature non-equivalent utility exchanges.

 Understanding how Initiator abilities interact with Sentinel counterplay is essential for maximizing your agent's potential.
 Skye's Initiator toolkit may excel at certain aspects while Deadlock's Sentinel kit counters others.
-The Deadlock advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.
+The Skye advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

 Opponent | Win Rate | Matches | KDA | DMG/Rnd | HS % | Atk WR | Def WR |